wjdenny/wjdenny.github.io/content/@2017wight_literacy.md

 ---
 tags:
-  - source
+  - "source"
-aliases:
+alias: "Literacy Sponsorship in Upward Bound"
-  - Literacy Sponsorship in Upward Bound
+draft: false
 ---
 # Literacy Sponsorship in Upward Bound
 [[Shauna Wight]] wrote this article for [[@2017ortmeierhooper_linguistically|Linguistically Diverse Immigrant and Resident Writers: Transitions from High School to College]].